lunarmodules/Penlight/docs/manual/06-data.md

     engineering,1501,maintenance,3
     engineering,1433,maintenance,10

 The task is to reduce the dataset to a relevant set of rows and columns, perhaps do some processing on row data, and write the result out to a new CSV file.
-The `write_row` method uses the delimiter to write the row to a file; `select_row` is like `select`, except it iterates over _rows_, not fields; this is necessary if we are dealing with a lot of columns!
+The `write_row` method uses the delimiter to write the row to a file; `Data.select_row` is like `Data.select`, except it iterates over _rows_, not fields; this is necessary if we are dealing with a lot of columns!

     names = {[1501]='don',[1433]='dilbert'}
     keepcols = {'Employee_ID','Hours_Booked'}